sola-studio/.github/profile/README.md

 ### Interface Clarity

 Structured review of screens, copy, and flows — mapping where users hesitate, stop, or misread.
-Available as a scoped UI/UX Review, or as Conversion Friction Series for a single defined conversion flow.
+Available as a scoped UI/UX Review, or as Conversion & Accessibility Series for a single defined conversion flow.

 ### Frontend implementation

-Ongoing or scoped frontend support for React, Next.js, TypeScript, forms, flows, API collaboration, refactoring, and component-based interfaces.
+Frontend implementation across React, Next.js, TypeScript — forms, flows, components, and API integration.

 ### Accessibility

-Accessibility review and selected frontend remediation — understanding issues, prioritizing findings, and addressing selected accessibility concerns within a realistic scoped route.
+Accessibility examined as part of the interface — where forms, flows, states, and components fall short of WCAG-based expectations, from automated-detectable issues through to deeper review.

 ---